T

 museum

-Explore Jerusalem's history from the time of King David to the present day within the ancient walls of the Citadel.
-The museum offers excellent exhibits and stunning views from its ramparts.
+Explore the history of Jerusalem through impressive exhibits housed within the ancient citadel.
+The museum offers stunning views from its ramparts.

-• Consider attending the evening 'Night Spectacular' sound and light show.
+• Consider attending the 'Night Spectacular' sound and light show in the evening (separate ticket).

 2. Midday